HTTP to HTTPS: How to Properly Make the Switch

-As the most used content management system on the web, WordPress has a target painted on it’s back.
+As the most used content management system on the web, WordPress has a target painted on its back.
 It powers over 25% of all sites across the web.
 Any piece of software that is used in mass automatically becomes a point of vulnerability.
 The best example of this is the vast pool of malware developed for Windows.
-It’s often said that macOS systems get less viruses, but this isn’t necessarily due to them being more secure.
+It’s often said that macOS systems get fewer viruses, but this isn’t necessarily due to them being more secure.
 Windows machines are more vulnerable, simply because there are more of them.
 Thus, it is more efficient for hackers to target them.
 In the same sense, running a site on WordPress means you should be taking some precautions.
 Check out the list below for some of our recommendations.
 Keep in mind that it’s a good idea to do these on a developer site in case something goes wrong.

-- Choose your hosting wisely: The majority of successful hacking attempts occur through fault of a hosting company.
+- Choose your hosting wisely: The majority of successful hacking attempts occur through the fault of a hosting company.
 Avoid this by running your website through a reputable, trustworthy hosting company.

-- Keep WordPress and all your plugins up to date: One of the advantages of using WordPress is that it has a great community which is constantly working to fix security vulnerabilities that are discovered.
+- Keep WordPress and all your plugins up to date: One of the advantages of using WordPress is that it has a great community that is constantly working to fix security vulnerabilities that are discovered.
 The same goes for your plugins.

-- Protect yourself from brute force attacks: A common hacking technique is to run a password guessing robot on a website’s login page.
+- Protect yourself from brute force attacks: A common hacking technique is to run a password-guessing robot on a website’s login page.
 This is called a “brute force” hack.
 There are several ways you can avoid this type of attack.
 You can configure all of these options in the plugin All In One WP Security & Firewall.

 - Rename your login page: It’s a good idea to put your login page a different URL instead of on the standard http://yourwebsite.com/wp-login/ directory to make it more difficult for hackers to get access to your login form.

-- Limit login attempts: Another great tactic is to limit the amount of times someone can enter an incorrect password before they are locked out, either for a duration of time or even permanently!
+- Limit login attempts: Another great tactic is to limit the number of times someone can enter an incorrect password before they are locked out, either for a duration of time or even permanently!

 - Use a captcha: For an additional layer of protection, make users fill out a captcha before they log in.